stephenverderame/cpp_book/src/oop/overloads.md

 ```

 This class has two private integers and 3 constructors.
 The first is a constructor that passes in the values for `num` and `den`.
 The second is a conversion constructor from `int`.
 You could also have given `denominator` a default argument like so: `Rational(int numerator, int denominator = 1)`.
-Both cases allows for implicit conversion to `Rational` from `int` (and types that implicitly convert to `int`) since we don't use the `explicit` keyword.
+Both cases allow for implicit conversion to `Rational` from `int` (and types that implicitly convert to `int`) since we don't use the `explicit` keyword.
 The third is a special kind of constructor known as a `copy` constructor.
 We'll talk more about this later, but basically it allows us to create a new `Rational` by copying (and not modifying) an existing one.

 ```C++
 Rational r = 5; // invoke constructor 2